 Alzheimer’s disease (AD) is a progressive and degenerative brain disease that gradually destroys memory and thinking abilities, and eventually erodes the ability to even carry out simple daily tasks.
-The onset of this disease is marked by the rapid build-up of proteins in the brain which develop into structures know as plaques and tangles.
+The onset of this disease is marked by the rapid build-up of proteins in the brain which develop into structures known as plaques and tangles.
 These structures disrupt the connections between the nerve cells leading to the death of nerve cells and eventually the loss of brain tissue.
 It is mostly diagnosed in people over 65 years of age.

 In 2015 there were approximately 48 million people worldwide diagnosed with AD, according to WHO.
 Also as per the study, in India, there are nearly 10 million cases of Alzheimer’s being reported each year.